NegatioN/BattleRiteStats/_characters/shen-rao.md

       name: Dragon Force
       type: mixed
     - color: grey
+      description: Storm Struck spreads from affected enemies to other nearby enemies.
+      icon: f381f5a83890a9342b8332f2a234b06f
+      name: Eyewall
+      type: mixed
+    - color: grey
       description: Increases Storm Bolt range by 10.
 Storm Struck targets can be redirected by recasting Storm Bolt.
       icon: f381f5a83890a9342b8332f2a234b06f